Tanya Saracho: Theater

+Multiple plays that she worked on in this time received nominations for the Jeff Award.
+She also worked as an outside actor on occasion during her time at Teatro Luna.

-One of her first works after leaving Teatro Luna was El Nogalar for the Goodman Theatre, co-produced with Teatro Vista, as a reconstruction of Anton Chekhov's The Cherry Orchard set in the pecan orchards of Northern Mexico amid the drug wars, which ran at the Goodman Theatre March 26 – April 24, 2011. was initially inspired by Cecilie Keenan's observation that "The Cherry Orchard is a very Latino play". also marked a break from the use of monologues, previously very prominent in Saracho's writing.
-Despite moving from storefront theaters to larger scaled stages such as the Goodman and Steppenwolf, Saracho still kept true to her storefront start: "And the cover of Time Out Chicago — the scrappy, storefront aesthetic got me on that cover.
-The fact that we respect and honor the storefront — I feel like that is why I am here right now.
-I need to always be of both worlds."
+One of her first works after leaving Teatro Luna was El Nogalar for the Goodman Theatre, co-produced with Teatro Vista, as a reconstruction of Anton Chekhov's The Cherry Orchard set in the pecan orchards of Northern Mexico amid the drug wars, which ran at the Goodman Theatre from March 26 to April 24, 2011.
 At that time, she was resident playwright emeritus at Chicago Dramatists, resident playwright at Teatro Vista, a Goodman Theatre Fellow at the Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media at Columbia College Chicago and an artistic associate with Chicago's LGBTQ-oriented About Face Theatre.
 She was also then working on two Andrew W. Mellon Foundation commissions for Steppenwolf Theatre, an adaptation of a Sor Juana Inés de la Cruz play for Oregon Shakespeare Festival called The Tenth Muse, and a historical fiction piece for About Face Theatre called The Good Private.
-The latter, about a transgender soldier in the American Civil War, was inspired by the story of Albert Cashier, recognized as female on birth in Ireland but who lived out their life in Illinois as a man after fighting for the Union Army.
+The latter, about a transgender soldier in the American Civil War, was inspired by the story of Albert Cashier, assigned female at birth in Ireland but who lived out his life in Illinois as a man after fighting for the Union Army.
 In late 2012, her play Song for the Disappeared about an estranged borderland family brought together by the disappearance of their younger brother, was performed at the Goodman Theatre.

-Throughout her work, she has sought to provide representation for Latinx people, to redress stereotypes: "You know how Jill Soloway is talking about the female gaze?
-I'm interested in the Latina gaze for the foreseeable future."